-Flossing – Many people think brushing alone is enough to clean your teeth and avoid flossing all together.
+Flossing – Many people think brushing alone is enough to clean your teeth and avoid flossing altogether.
 This can actually be detrimental to your oral health.
 If you skip flossing, you are only cleaning seventy percent of your teeth.
 Flossing at least once a day will help remove the hard to reach plaque hiding in the gum pockets between teeth to help lower your risk of developing gingivitis.
 Again, be gentle when using floss.
 Snapping the floss in between teeth can irritate gums and make them bleed, so simply running the floss back and forth with light pressure should be enough to get it between tight teeth.

 Mouthwash – Though mouthwash does not have to be an essential part of your oral care routine, it can still help if you are more prone to gum disease than others.
 Many people use it for fresher breath, but it can’t actually cure severe bad breath, and the effect may only last a few hours.
 It is helpful, however, in removing some of the bad bacteria in your mouth and dislodging loose plaque from brushing and flossing.
 Be sure to choose a mouthwash with a lower alcohol content, since some can actually damage teeth after a while.